2023 – Can it change the sport of Rugby? What’s missing?

 Attendance Declining?

 One of the worrying trends is the decline in overall attendance figures for matches, which decreased by over 4% from 2017 to 2018.
-Additionally, there have been reports of declining participation levels in countries traditionally associated with rugby. has experienced record-low numbers of players, while New Zealand has seen an alarming decline in secondary school players.
+Additionally, there have been reports of declining participation levels in countries traditionally associated with rugby.
+Australia has experienced record-low numbers of players, while has seen an alarming decline in secondary school players.

 Reports and claims about rugby’s global reach and fanbase have varied.
 For example, a Nielsen report commissioned by World Rugby claimed that the sport had over 700 million fans globally, contradicting other reports.
 These discrepancies highlight the challenges in accurately assessing rugby’s global popularity.